Likelihood Contribution based Multi-scale Architecture for Generative Flows: Experiments

 \subsection{Qualitative Comparison}

-An ideal dimension factorization method should capture the local variance over series of flow layers, which helps in qualitative sampling.
-For LCMA implementation with RealNVP, we introduced local max and min pooling operations on log-det heuristic to decide which dimensions to be gaussianized early (Section ~\ref{sensitive}).
-Figure ~\ref{fig:multiscale_orig} shows samples from original datasets, Figure ~\ref{fig:multiscale_realnvp} shows the samples from trained RealNVP flow model with conventional multi-scale architecture \citep{dinh2016real} and Figure ~\ref{fig:multiscale_sample} shows the samples from RealNVP flow with LCMA trained on various datasets.
+For LCMA implementation, we introduced local max and min pooling operations (to preserve spatiality) on log-det heuristic to decide which dimensions to be gaussianized early (Section ~\ref{sensitive}).
+Fig. ~\ref{fig:multiscale_orig} shows samples from original datasets, Fig. ~\ref{fig:multiscale_realnvp} shows the samples from a trained RealNVP flow model with conventional multi-scale architecture and Fig. ~\ref{fig:multiscale_sample} shows the samples from RealNVP with LCMA, trained on various datasets.
 The finer facial details such as hair styles, eye-lining and facial folds in Celeba samples generated from RealNVP with LCMA were perceptually better than the baseline.
-The global feature representation observed is similar to that in ~\citep{dinh2016real}, as the flow architecture was kept the same.
-The background for natural images such as Imagenet $32\times 32$ and $64\times 64$ was constructed at par with the original flow model.
-As has been observed in different flow models such as ~\citet{dinh2016real,kingma2018glow}, the latent space holds knowledge about the feature representation in the data.
-The construction of latent space is affected by the dimension factorization method in a multi-scale architecture, since the variables which get gaussianized early directly constitute part of the latent space.
-To ensure efficient construction of latent space with our proposed LCMA, we observed interpolations among the image data.
-We took a pair of images from CelebA dataset, obtained their representation in latent space, performed a linear interpolation between the latent codes and generated the interpolation samples, as shown in Figure ~\ref{fig:interpolations}.
-The interpolations observed were smooth, with intermediate samples perceptibly resembling synthetic faces, signifying the efficient construction of latent space.
-More interpolations are included in Appendix~\ref{app:interpolation}.
+The global feature representation observed is similar to that in RealNVP, as the flow architecture was kept the same.
+The background for natural images such as Imagenet were constructed at par with the original flow model.
+As it has been observed, for flow models, the latent space holds knowledge about the feature representation in the data.
+We performed linear interpolations in latent space to ensure its efficient construction.
+The interpolations observed (Fig.~\ref{fig:interpolations}) were smooth, with intermediate samples perceptibly resembling synthetic faces, signifying the efficient construction of latent space.